-Current supply of occupied local authority residential site pitches in local authority area.
-Current supply of occupied authorised privately owned site pitches in local authority area. (a) Total Households Number of unused local authority pitches and vacancies on privately owned sites available in local authority area.
-32 35 Area. (a) Total Households Number of unused local authority pitches and vacancies on privately owned sites available in local authority area.
-Number of unused local authority pitches and vacancies on privately owned sites available in local authority area.
-35 available in local authority area.
-Number of aviation witches averaged to become vessent (I.A.
-9 private) , Number of existing pitches expected to become vacant (LA & private) ţ Number of households in site accommodation expressing a desire to live in bricks and mortar housing. ( New local authority pitches planned for delivery in 2007. ( Applications for planning permission for private sites likely to gain approval in 2007. ( (b) Total Pitch Provision Available 4 Residential Demand Households: - Seeking permanent site accommodation in area. ( - On unauthorised encampments. ; - On unauthorised developments for which planning permission is not expected. ( - On authorised developments where temporary planning permission will expire ( - Currently overcrowded. ; - Migratory flow to and from Gloucestershire. ( - In housing but with a need for site accommodation. ; - Concealed households 4 (c) Total household demand 1: (d) Current shortfall in pitches [ (a) + (c) - (b)] • (e) Expected household formation 2007 - 2012.
-10
+Current Residential Supply Current supply of occupied local authority residential site pitches in local authority area.
+3 Current supply of occupied authorised privately owned site pitches in local authority area.
+32 (a) Total Households 35 Number of unused local authority pitches and vacancies on privately owned sites available in local authority area.
+1 Number of existing pitches expected to become vacant (LA & private) 5 Number of households in site accommodation expressing a desire to live in bricks and mortar housing.
+0 New local authority pitches planned for delivery in 2007.
+0 Applications for planning permission for private sites likely to gain approval in 2007.
+0 (b) Total Pitch Provision Available 41 Residential Demand Households: - Seeking permanent site accommodation in area.
+0 - On unauthorised encampments.
+3 - On unauthorised developments for which planning permission is not expected.
+0 - On authorised developments where temporary planning permission will expire 0 - Currently overcrowded.
+3 - Migratory flow to and from Gloucestershire.
+0 - In housing but with a need for site accommodation.
+3 - Concealed households 4 (c) Total household demand 13 (d) Current shortfall in pitches [(a) + (c) - (b)] 7 (e) Expected household formation 2007 - 2012.
+10 Extra pitch need 2007 - 2012 [(d) +(e)] 17